Restoration of the upper and lower jaw

 - We discussed and agreed on a step-by-step treatment option.

-As a result, the patient regained 100% of the chewing and aesthetic functions of both jaws, and the bite problem was completely solved.
+As a result, after full reconstruction of the upper jaw, the patient regained 100% of the chewing and aesthetic functions of both jaws, and the bite problem was completely solved.